- This event has passed.

 Please note that dogs and other pets (except for service animals) are not permitted inside the Market.
 This is to ensure the safety of customers, vendors, and volunteers.
 Customers may still walk their dogs around the other paths and parts of George H.P.
 Smith Park but may not bring them inside the Market area.

-We encourage customers that are able to bike or walk to the Market.
+The HLFM encourages customers that are able to bike or walk to the Market.
 The circle in front of the Fred Thomas Building at the foot of Dupont will be open for accessible drop-off and pick-up, with some spots available for accessible parking only.
-With the new sidewalks to George H.P.
-Smith Park, the best place customers can park is at the main parking lot at the Lewes Elementary School (where the Market moves if it rains) at 820 Savannah Road, with just a short walk down the path to Market.
+The best place customers can park is at the main parking lot at the Lewes Elementary School (where the Market moves if it rains) at 820 Savannah Road, with just a short walk on the sidewalk path to the Market at George H.P.
+Smith Park.
 Beebe Hospital also generously allows Market customers to park in its outside parking lot.

 The Market’s weekly newsletter lists what each vendor is bringing to Market, demos and more.
 To receive the newsletter customers should email info@historiclewesfarmersmarket.org and ask to be added to the list.